-I asked around if anyone knew who this guy was, I thought maybe I could get him to come to the school and give a talk about the goodness of charity and giving, maybe do an interview with the school newspaper but everyone said that he is like Batman, he goes to great lengths to hide his identity.
+I asked around if anyone knew who this guy was.
+I thought maybe I could get him to come to the school and give a talk about the goodness of charity and giving, maybe do an interview with the school newspaper, but everyone said that he is like Batman, he goes to great lengths to hide his identity.
 The Monday before the Winter holiday, I started to craft a plan.
 I wanted to find this guy.
 This couldn’t be that hard.
-I had always thought that if you wanted to see Batman in person, just fake a robbery or something and he’d come and save you, then you could get your selfie with him or whatever.
+I’d always hypothesized that if you wanted to see Batman in person, just fake a robbery or something and he’d come and save you, then you could get your selfie with him or whatever.

-Well, I’m sure we could pull that off without putting ourselves out too much, this guy was no Batman after all.
+I was confident that I could pull that off without putting myself out too much, this guy was no Batman after all.
 I’m sure the telephone game effect made him out to be much more than he really was.
 I’m sure he’s just a regular dude who gives full size Snickers out at Halloween and doesn’t make a habit of re-gifting last year’s presents on Christmas.
-It’s not like he’s on CNN’s HEROS: 2018 list or anything.
+It’s not like he’s on CNN’s HEROS: 2020 list or anything.

 So I crafted a plan with a couple of the students to set a trap.
 Nothing nefarious or anything, it’s not like I was trying to unmask him.
 I was just curious as to what the real story was with this guy and maybe the kids could get a free bag of Hot Cheetos out of it for their troubles.
 The plan was simple: I dress up, or down, as a homeless guy on the street with a cardboard sign with the plea:

 “Hungry Vet.
 Anything helps.
 God Bless!!”

-And the kids pretend to walk by and mock me obnoxiously, hopefully drawing the ire of passerbys enough to get El Medico’s attention.
-So I asked one of my neighbors if I could borrow some of his duds, picked up an empty tin of Folder’s and off we went.
+And the kids pretend to walk by and mock me obnoxiously, hopefully drawing the ire of passer byers enough to get El Medico’s attention.
+So I asked one of my economically challenged neighbors if I could borrow some of his duds, picked up an empty tin of Folder’s and off we went.